 Why may the problem with downloading torrents via the built-in Transmission BitTorrent client occur?
-The torrent isn't downloading, no errors are reported, download is in a frozen state.
+The torrent isn't downloading, no errors are reported, and the download is frozen.
 And the same torrent is successfully downloaded via the torrent client program on your computer.

 In the built-in Transmission BitTorrent client settings, enable the following options: Local Peer Discovery (LPD), DHT, uTP, and Peer Exchange (PXE).